Neurothustra/node-express-docker-template/README.md

 ## Getting Started

 It's a simple app using node, typescript, nodemon to run inside of Docker Containers.
-There is a todo file that lists additional functionality that will be added.
-CURRENTLY BREAKING - WILL FIX - run the docker-compose build command in the cli, then docker-compose up to start the server.
+There is a todo file that lists additional functionality that will be added. run the docker-compose build command in the cli, then docker-compose up to start the server.
 To see it in the browser, add your system's IPv4 (find it with ipconfig) then append the app's port, 8080

 ### Prerequisites